INSTALLING YOUR PRESETS

 Congratulations!
 You just imported your presets into Lightroom, yayyyy!!

-importing presets into Lightroom Mobile CC
+importing presets into Lightroom mobile cc USING DESKTOP CC

 NOTE: Lightroom CC is a different desktop application than Lightroom Classic CC, Adobe explains the difference at the bottom of the web page here.
 You can also watch this video that details the differences, as well.